 - Madame Tussauds Berlin, Golden 20's

-On May 25, 1935, at an athletics festival at the University of Michigan, he set five world records in 45 minutes, despite sustaining a spinal cord injury the day before.
-That day he set the record of 8.13m in the long jump, which remained unbeaten for 25 years.
+On May 25, 1935, he set five world records in 45 minutes at a University of Michigan sports festival, despite having suffered a back injury a day earlier.
+On that day, he set a record of 8.13m in the long jump, which remained unbeaten for 25 years.

 Due to discrimination against minorities such as Jewish and black people, Jesse Owens initially did not want to participate in the 1936 Olympics in Germany.
 However, his coach was able to convince him to participate and Owens shined at the Olympics with numerous records and four gold medals.